 When we began developing OPENeP roughly seven years ago at University Children’s Hospital Ljubljana (UCHL), we started building the system from scratch.
 Consequently, we wanted to include the best professionals from the start.
 From very early on, one of our key architects and advisors from NHS Digital was Keith Farrar – Chief pharmacist at Wirral Hospitals Trust, and later the Senior Responsible Owner of Digital Medicines at NHS Digital.
 This gave us a competitive advantage when it came to an understanding of the complex needs of each tertiary institution.
 Keith also shared his in-depth knowledge of the NHS.
-So far, we have gained the trust of University Hospitals Plymouth NHS Trust, and Taunton and Somerset NHS Foundation Trust.
+So far, we have gained the trust of University Hospitals Plymouth NHS Trust, and Somerset NHS Foundation Trust.
 My best guess is that around 70 clinicians have so far been included in the design and development process.

 How do you measure success during implementation?

 - Quality indicators.
 The first thing you need to ask yourself is, what are you already measuring, and what do you think you should measure?
 Understanding your objectives and your starting point helps to understand improvement in the future.